momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 On the other hand, raster data is a grid of pixels in which each value represents a feature on the earth.
 For example each pixel of a raster image of a forest profile could represent the type of tree in the forest.
 For today's workshop we will be exclusively focusing on vector data.
 The GIS software that we will be using today is Quantum GIS, also known as QGIS.
 QGIS is a very convenient software, for it is available for both Mac and Windows machines and it is free and open source.

-One of the file formats that represent vector data is a shapefile, which is actually made of up of various filetypes such as .shp, .shx, .dbf, and .prj.
+One of the file formats that represent vector data is a shapefile, which is actually made of up of various filetypes such as .shp, .shx, .dbf, .prj, and .xml.
+We will be using shapefiles for today's workshop.

 ![](Pictures/unit1_1.png)